Forever Young: Planning the Perfect Birthday Party for Someone in Assisted Living

 Resident’s Favorite Themes

 Does the birthday person have other favorite themes or ideas?
-Themes offer fun with props, photos, and games.
+Themes offer fun with props, photos, and birthday games for seniors.

 - TV shows, especially older TV shows the resident or family member loved in their younger years